denis0001-dev/knowledge-base/Code/GitHub/Packages/Container registry.md

 2. Using the CLI for your container type, sign in to the Container registry service at `ghcr.io`.

     ```shell
-    $ echo YOUR_TOKEN | docker login ghcr.io -u USERNAME --password-stdin
+    echo YOUR_TOKEN | docker login ghcr.io -u USERNAME --password-stdin
-    > Login Succeeded
     ```
-	Replace `YOUR_TOKEN` with the actual PAT.
+	Replace `YOUR_TOKEN` with the actual PAT, and `USERNAME` with your GitHub username.

 ## Pushing container images